rajp33/RecipeSearch/README.md

 Again, if you have a linux machine you may not need a virtual machine.
 What is nice about a virtual machine however, is if you mess something up, you can always reboot it and start from scratch very easily.

+*Bottom line: No excuses to submitting the labs on time.
+Lab is considered submitted when you do a _git push_ to the corresponding lab repository before the deadline*

 # Resources to help

 - A pretty good introduction to shell scripting is here: https://www.howtogeek.com/67469/the-beginners-guide-to-shell-scripting-the-basics/ .

 # Rubric

-* 30% Was your tutorial 1-2 pages (estimate this as 2 regular pieces of printed paper)
+* 40% Was your tutorial 1-2 pages (estimate this as 2 regular pieces of printed paper)
     * (If you decided you were doing something so cool it had to be longer, was this well justifed)
     * If your tutorial is your actual script with comments in it, then it should be able to run.
 Otherwise, you should also have a script file that can actually be run accompanying your tutorial.
 * 30% Polish